prjemian/cmd_response/doc/source/epics/epid.rst

 This example builds on the previous example where a sensor creating a *signal* was connected to the Arduino and monitored from EPICS.
-An additional sensor was connected to the Arduino to *control* (or modify) the first signal.
+An LED was connected to the Arduino to *control* (or modify) the first signal.

+.. index:: mood lighting

+This example will control the output of the LED based on the signal from the sensor.
+We'll test our controls by changing the background lighting levels and the desired signal level from the sensor.
+In effect, we are building **mood lighting**.

 Requirements:

-* Arduino system with specified electronics circuit (:ref:`epid_circuit`)
+* Arduino system with specified electronics circuit (:ref:`example_circuit`)
 * Linux computer with Arduino interface
 * EPICS IOC configured to communicate with Arduino
 * CSS BOY client for EPICS [#]_